Elements of International Law: Textual history

 Many translations, editions and reprints of Wheaton's Elements have appeared since its first publication.
 The third edition was published in Philadelphia in 1845.
 At the request of Wheaton's family, the sixth edition, with the last corrections of the author and a biographical notice, was published by William Beach Lawrence (Boston, 1855).
 Lawrence also published the seventh edition (1863).
-The eight edition was published, with new notes and a new biography, by Richard Henry Dana, Jr. (Boston, 1866).
+The eighth edition was published, with new notes and a new biography, by Richard Henry Dana Jr. (Boston, 1866).
 Dana's alleged use of Lawrence's notes from the previous editions resulted in a protracted legal controversy.

 A French translation was published in Leipzig and Paris in 1848.
 At the insistence of Anson Burlingame, U.S. minister to China, Wheaton's book was translated into Chinese and published at the expense of the imperial government (4 vols., Pekin, 1865).
 The translator was American Protestant missionary William Alexander Parsons Martin who was working in China at that time.

 The book was also translated into Japanese and the language of each country of Asia.

 The original edition bore the title Elements of International Law with a Sketch of the History of the Subject.
 Some subsequent editions omitted the "Sketch," which in 1845 became (in expanded form) part of Wheaton's History of the Law of Nations in Europe and America.